bkauf/anthos-terraform/Azure/README.md

 az ad app credential reset --id "${APPLICATION_ID}" --cert "${AZURE_CLIENT_CERT}" --append
 ```

-6. Get the path of your public cert
+6. Geneate a key to use with the cluster

 ```
 ssh-keygen -t rsa -b 4096 \